Specialist services may need to be involved with the child’s learning and wellbeing.

 If you feel that a child or young person has SEN and needs to access an assessment or support service, then please talk to the school or settings Special Educational Needs Coordinator (SENCO) in the first instance.

-Special Needs Early Years Service (0 to 5)
+Special Needs Early Years (SNEYS) Service (0 to 5)

 Outreach service